December 27, 2015

 November 17, 2015

-The Indian Raids on the Bully Bueno Mine
+The Devastating Raids on the Bully Bueno Mine

 The strategy of Native Americans during the Indian Wars was more nuanced than simply "collecting scalps."